PhantomGM/Digital-Narrative-Alchemist/Master_Menu_Options.md

 - **Magic Item:** Modify the base Item DNA by adjusting core scales based on user focus before decoding.

 - **Travel:** Modify the base Travel DNA by directly setting D, S, or SF values based on user preference before decoding.

+- **Establishment, Trap, World Wonder:** Modify the base DNA by adjusting gene values that correspond to the user's inputs before decoding.
+Use the inputs as strong narrative guidance for interpretation.
+For World Wonders, pay special attention to the "Contradiction to Explore" to leverage the custom decoding logic.